 The list of risks, their risk rating and the mitigation plans in place are analyzed regularly, at least on an annual basis, by the Audit Committee on behalf of the Board, to ensure that our risk management system is effective, as the business and external environment in which the Group is operating are constantly changing.

 Periodic reports on the activities of the Management Risk Committee are presented to the Audit Committee and by the Audit Committee to the Board.

-Initiative in 2022
+Initiative in 2023

-The major risk management initiatives in 2022 were the following:
+The major risk management initiative in 2023 was the following: